Prague beer scene

 in a very Austrian or German way - which is understandable when you learn

-that František lived in Germany for a while!
+that František lived abroad for a while!
 The standard beer

 is a 12.3° svétlé which